Attacking a Short Lob

 How it shows up on video

 Watch contact height and swing commitment relative to how deep the lob actually landed.
-A decisive attack on a genuinely short lob shows full overhead extension and a committed swing; hesitation shows a delayed, cautious motion or a switch to a defensive bandeja on a ball that was clearly attackable.
+A decisive attack on a genuinely short lob shows full overhead extension and a committed swing.
+Hesitation shows a delayed, cautious motion or a switch to a defensive bandeja on a ball that was clearly attackable.

 Common mistakes